confluence/python-textbok/python_notes/Loop_Control_Statements.rst

     even_numbers = [number for number in numbers if number % 2 == 0]
     vowel_animals = [animal.title() for animal in animals if animal[0] in 'aeiou']

 The comprehension is the part written between square brackets on each line.
-Each of these comprehensions results in a new ``list`` object (in this example, each is assigned to a variable).
+Each of these comprehensions results in the creation of a new ``list`` object.

 You can think of the comprehension as a compact form of ``for`` loop, which has been rearranged slightly.